 Product / Service Details Recharge Services The Company offers recharge services to consumers throughout China.
 Data Plan The Company offers mobile data plans to consumers, including 5G plans.
 Mobile Phone The Company offers mobile phones to consumers online.
 Upon order completion, the Company's up-stream partners or phone distributors (VSens and ZhengZhouXinSiWei) will arrange direct delivery to the customer.
+Zhengzhouxinisi wei) will allange direct denvery to the customer.
 Loyalty Points Redemption As one of China Mobile's loyalty point redemption partners, the Company provides loyalty point redemption services for their customers via the Company's platforms.
 Subscription Plan The Company acquires new customers by offering telecommunication subscription plans.
 The Company shares revenue with telecommunication operators on a new subscribers' spending over the following 12 months.